 Natural Fall Leaf Collages – This Reading Mama

 Comes with a free leaf template printable so you can do this activity.
-I love that is uses real fall leaves as well, as great sensory component.
+I love that it uses real fall leaves as well, as a great sensory component.

 Fall Themed Cutting Skills Tray – Little Bins for Little Hands